How is Less Oxygen a Good Thing?

 While this technique for reducing available oxygen differs from how it occurs at true altitude, the number of oxygen molecules taken in per breath of air is identical, making it an excellent method for simulating altitude.
 Best of all, it allows high altitude to be simulated virtually anywhere and on any scale, without the downsides of pressure changes.

 Small, portable appliances for conveniently simulating altitude virtually anywhere.
-They output hypoxic air up to the equivalent of 21,000ft, which can then be supplied to an altitude tent or training mask.Shop Now
+They output hypoxic air up to the equivalent of 21,000ft, which can then be supplied to an altitude tent or training mask.Shop Generators

 The Altitude Training Mask System uses an altitude generator to supply hypoxic air directly to a mask, allowing instant simulated transportation to the altitude of your choosing.
-It's perfect for nearly any home or gym workout.Shop Now
+It's perfect for nearly any home or gym workout.Shop The Mask

 From small workout spaces and bedroom conversions, to entire gyms and even swimming pools, we can build an altitude chamber of any size and for any use - up to the simulated equivalent of 30,000ft.Learn More